Recombinant Antibody Network Partners with Bristol Myers Squibb to Develop Novel Therapies

 “We’d all worked together for many years,” said Kossiakoff.
 “We knew the business of exploiting protein engineering to develop biologics as drugs pretty well.
 So, we started to think about how we could come back together as a team and interface with pharma to develop new types of biopharmaceuticals.
 Each of us had assembled technology platforms in our own academic labs that we knew could be easily repurposed and combined into a multipurpose drug discovery pipeline.”

-This was the first industry partnership for the network, which has entered into a second agreement with the company, now a wholly-owned subsidiary of Bristol Myers Squibb (BMS).
-Kossiakoff said the researchers have worked hand-in-hand with BMS to discuss and vet targets, as well as working together in project teams.
+This was the first industry partnership for the network, which has entered into a second agreement with Celgene, which is now owned by Bristol Myers Squibb.

-“We have a number of basic research projects that involve technology development that’s going to allow us to ultimately make decisions faster based on more extensive data,” explained Kossiakoff.
-“We focus on creating new technology and approaches, but they also have to be practical and robust enough to provide us a path to get from A to B faster and with a lot better information.”
+“We have a number of basic research projects that involve technology development that’s going to allow us to ultimately make decisions faster based on more extensive data,” added Kossiakoff.
+“We focus on creating new technology and approaches, but they also have to be practical and robust enough to provide us a path to get from A to B faster and with a lot better information.